coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

 .. warning::

-   This tactic may loop if you build non terminating rewriting systems.
+   This tactic may loop if you build non-terminating rewriting systems.

 .. seealso::